Skip to Content

 • Age and health of each spouse

-• Income and earning capacity of each spouse
+• Income and earning potential of each spouse

-• Contributions to the marital estate of each spouse
+• Contributions of each spouse to the marital estate

 Pros & Cons of Settling a Divorce Out of Court